PrefectHQ/prefect/docs/orchestration/concepts/kv_store.md

 The number of key value pairs allowed is limited by license, starting with 10 pairs on the Free tier.
 Values are limited to 10 KB in size.

 Key value pairs can be configured via the Prefect CLI, Python library, API, and UI.
+See the [KV Store API](/api/latest/backend/kv_store.html) documentation for further usage details.

 ## UI